 The syntax of XML resembles that of HyperText Markup Language (HTML), the more familiar standard that web browsers read to present web pages to a user.
 But there are two important differences: 1) HTML is used to display data, while XML is used to describe data and 2) HTML tags are fixed and standard, while XML tags are flexible and defined by users.
+HTML is a set of highly standardized encoding tags to tell web browsers how to display and format data on the screen.
+XML is a flexible set of encoding tags to structure and describe a data set, with little to no regard for how data should be displayed.
 There are, however, advantages to using a standard encoding practice to allow for predictable processing across multiple documents, and thus many communities of XML users have devised such standards.
 The XML used by DBL is a specialized encoding standard designed specifically for digitizing biblical texts called Unified Scripture XML (USX).
 This particular USX standard holds together the versification needs of bible data and continues to contain encoding for structural and style definitions that might be useful for producing print versions of the digitized text.
 This is another example of how new interfaces reproduce features of their predecessors.
-The smallest textual unit of this USX encoding is the biblical verse, not the word, like we saw in the Codex Sinaiticus Project transcription XML.

 The way the XML of a DBL bible works is through a hierarchical structure of tagged entities with attributes and content.
 In the example above, the tags are designated by the brackets “<>,” which define “paragraph,” “chapter,” and “verse” tags in this particular selection.
 As I mentioned above, XML allows for developers to create any tag they need, so the naming and structuring of tags can tell us something about the assumptions and values of an interface.
-Given the typical difference between XML and HTML I mentioned above, where HTML deals with displaying data and XML with describing data, the presence of paragraph(<para>) tags in this DBL XML is surprising.
+Given the typical difference between XML and HTML, where HTML deals with displaying data and XML with describing data, the presence of paragraph(<para>) tags in this DBL XML is surprising.
 Chapter and verse tags make sense, since these would be describing and labeling the kind of data in the interface.
 A paragraph tag has more to do with display than with type of data.
 Yet, in the DBL bible interface, paragraph operates as a data descriptor at the same level in the hierarchy as book and chapter elements.
 The prominence of the paragraph element in the XML of the DBL bible interface suggests that though this interface has made a move away from the dominance of the page as the primary unit of encounter for a user, the structural and stylistic demands of organizing text on a page remain a part of the dataset that constitutes bible.